 On October 24, 2013, we signed a Memorandum of Understanding ("MOU") with Malagasy to acquire the remaining 25% interest in land position.
 On April 16, 2014, we signed a Sale and Purchase Agreement and a Mineral Rights Agreement with Malagasy to acquire the remaining 25% interest.
 We made the following payments: CAD\$400,000; issued 2,500,000 common shares subject to a 12 month voluntary vesting period and valued at \$325,000; and issued 3,500,000 common share purchase warrants.
 We will make a cash payment of CAD\$700,000 and issue 1,000,000 common shares within five days of completion of a bankable feasibility study ("BFS") or the formal announcement of a decision to mine; and a cash payment of CAD\$1,000,000 within five days of the commencement of commercial production.
 Malagasy retains a 1.5% net smelter return royalty ("NSR").
 We also acquired a 100% interest to the industrial mineral rights on approximately 1-1/2 additional claim blocks comprising 10,811 hectares to the east and adjoining the Molo Graphite Project.
-We will continue to own a 100% interest in the industrial mineral rights, which includes our Canadian NI 43-101 compliant vanadium resource estimate, comprising an indicated resource of 49.5 million tonnes at an average grade of 0.693% vanadium pentoxide (V2O5) and an inferred resource of 9.7 million tonnes at an average grade of 0.632% V2O5 at a cut-off of 0.5% V2O5.
+We will continue to own a 100% interest in the industrial mineral rights, which includes our Canadian NI 43-101 vanadium resource estimate, comprising an indicated mineral resource of 49.5 million tonnes at an average grade of 0.693% vanadium pentoxide (V2O5) and an inferred mineral resource of 9.7 million tonnes at an average grade of 0.632% V2O5 at a cut-off of 0.5% V2O5.
+Canadian investors should refer to the technical reports for a discussion in respect of certain key assumptions, parameters and methods in respect to the mineral resource disclosure.
+Please also refer to "Cautionary Note Regarding Resource and Reserve Calculation" discussed above .